allemas/jdk-22/README.md

 I actually discovered what's new in JDK22 and how Java became more attractive day by day.
 I'd like to share a compilation of what I have discovered and tried with my short conclusion and point of view.

-Before we start, we can find the release note here : https://jdk.java.net/22/release-notes
+Before you start, you can find the release note here : https://jdk.java.net/22/release-notes

 ### JEP 456: Unnamed Variables & Patterns
-Sometimes we need to declare variables without using it, for matching patterns or for specific contexts.
+Sometimes you need to declare variables without using it, for matching patterns or for specific contexts.
-With JEP 456, we can now use `_` instead of declaring the variable.
+With JEP 456, you can now use `_` instead of declaring the variable.
 This works for pattern too, and allows you to ignore the type and the name of the registration component  in pattern matching.

 ####  Unnamed Variables
 A very simple example about how you can now skip the variable declaration.
-Here we count the number of orders in an (bad ? :D) iterable order.
+Here you count the number of orders in an (bad ? :D) iterable order.
 Singular `order`, is never used (and IDE will trigger a warning) you can simplify by replacing `order` by `_`

 ```java